grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 `metric`    | `list(string)` | List of OTTL statements filtering OTLP metric.            |         | no
 `datapoint` | `list(string)` | List of OTTL statements filtering OTLP metric datapoints. |         | no

+The syntax of OTTL statements depends on the OTTL context.
+See the OpenTelemetry documentation for more information:
+* [OTTL metric context][]
+* [OTTL datapoint context][]

+Statements are checked in order from "high level" to "low level" telemetry, in this order:
+1. `metric`
+2. `datapoint`

+Hence, if at least one `metric` condition is satisfied, the `datapoint` conditions will not be checked.
+Only one of the statements inside the list of statements has to be satisfied.

+If all datapoints for a metric are dropped, the metric will also be dropped.

 ### logs block

 The `logs` block specifies statements which filter log telemetry signals.